ay-emma/One_Kiosk/README.md

 # one_kiosk

-This application is a mobile app that works on andriod and ios build for One Kiosk to enable customer to be able to see stores locally around them make purchase under 59 minutes
+This application is a mobile app that works on android and ios build for One Kiosk to enable customer to be able to see stores locally around them make purchase under 59 minutes

 ## Getting Started

-This project is a starting point for a One kiosk application it is intended that this app should be able to surpport pros soon.
+This project is a starting point for a One kiosk application it is intended that this app should be able to support pros soon.

 A few resources to get you started if this is your first Flutter project: